-Bashbarmak recipe | The easiest dish in Kyrgyzstan
+Bashbarmak Recipe: The easiest dish in Kyrgyzstan

+Bashbarmak Recipe is the most popular dish in Kyrgyzstan, and even neighboring countries cook this dish.
+Another name of this dish is five fingers.
+Bashbarmak is prepared with fresh meat.
 You don’t have to travel to that country or go to a restaurant for the traditional foods of different countries.
-Join Yummcook.com to cook the world’s best foods in the easiest way with the least ingredients and enjoy eating them.
+Join Yummcook to cook the world’s best foods in the easiest way with the least ingredients and enjoy eating them.

-If you enjoyed learning about the Bashbarmak recipe, you might also want to try Sheer Yakh, a traditional Kyrgyz frozen milk dessert that perfectly complements this hearty dish.
+If you enjoyed learning about the Bashbarmak Recipe, you might also want to try Sheer Yakh, a traditional Kyrgyz frozen milk dessert that perfectly complements this hearty dish.

-Necessary ingredients for Beshbarmak recipe
+Necessary ingredients for Beshbarmak Recipe

 You can buy Beshbarmak dough ready in stores or you can make it at home in the amount you need.